plone/training/mastering-plone/viewlets_advanced_classic.rst

 The view
 --------

-We use the default view provided by Dexterity for testing since we will only display the sponsors in a viewlet and not in their own page.
+For sponsors we will stay with the default view provided by Dexterity since we will only display the sponsors in a viewlet and not in their own page.

 .. note::